ericpulvino/pyBusylight/README.md

 * signal
 * pyusb

-_Note: Pyusb requires at least one of the three supported backends to be installed.
-Install a backend like so._
+_Note: Pyusb requires at least one of the three supported backends to be installed._

 If you're on a MAC you can install libusb via:

 ```
         $ brew install libusb
 ```

-    On Windows you can follow the info here. https://github.com/walac/pyusb/blob/master/README.rst#installing
+On Windows you can follow the info here.
+        https://github.com/walac/pyusb/blob/master/README.rst#installing

 On Ubuntu 16.04/18.04

 ```
     sudo apt-get install libusb-1.0-0 """)
 ```